-TSC Restoration only restores water damaged hard drives while performing residential or commercial water damage cleanup services to rooms and structures.
+TSC Restoration does not offer hard drive repair services.
 This article has been published for informational purposes only.

 Has your external hard drive been the victim of water damage?
 We’re here to give you some tips for what to do if you have experienced hard drive water damage.
 At best, the hard drive might be totally fine—at worst, the hard drive might be dead and your data is lost.
 Even if you cannot save the hard drive itself, we’ll walk you through the steps to help you see if your data is retrievable.